marlenegoed/marlenegoed/README.md

-## Hi there. 👋 I am Marlene, a software engineer with an eye for design.
+## Hi there. 👋 I am Marlene, a software developer with an eye for design.

 #### [> Linkedin](https://www.linkedin.com/in/marlene-goedecke/)